 Citizenship Education activities should be informative explorations that teach aspects of how the government works, how the legal system works, or information about voting.
 Example Citizenship Education activities are:

--Take a guided tour of US Capitol, White House, or Supreme Court
+-Take a tour of US Capitol, White House, or Supreme Court

--Take a guided tour of the National Archives to see founding documents
+-Take a tour of the National Archives to see founding documents